 - Combine black pepper, garlic salt, ground thyme, and remaining ½ teaspoon sea salt in a small dish.
 Rub spice mixture onto both sides of the pork chops.

 - Without wiping out skillet, turn the heat to medium high and add pork chops.
 Sear on each side until browned, about 4 minutes on each side.

 - Remove pork chops from the skillet and set aside momentarily.

-- Add white wine to onion mixture and simmer/stir for 2 to 3 minutes while the alcohol evaporates and the browned bits on the bottom of the pan loosen.
-If you are not using wine proceed with the next step.
+- Add white wine to the onion mixture and simmer/stir for 2 to 3 minutes while the alcohol evaporates and the browned bits on the bottom of the pan loosen.
+If you are not using wine, proceed with the next step.

 - Add beef broth to the onions and bring mixture to a simmer.
 Simmer for 2 to 3 minutes until the mixture thickens slightly and a deep brown gravy forms.

 - Nestle the pork chops down into the onion gravy and spoon some of the sauce up over the pork chops.

 - Top each pork chop with a slice of provolone cheese and a sprinkle of grated gruyère.

 - Transfer the skillet to the oven and cook for 10 minutes until the cheese has melted and the meat registers an internal temperature of 145°F.

 - Remove from the oven.